gruppler/PTN-Ninja/readme.md

 An editor and viewer for Portable Tak Notation (http://ptn.ninja)

 ## Getting Started
 To load a **.ptn** file, simply drag the file into the window, or copy the contents and paste into the editor.
-Toggle between **Edit Mode** and **Play Mode** using the FAB (the big button in the lower-left corner).
+Toggle between **Edit Mode** and **Play Mode** using the FAB (the big button in the lower-right corner).

 If there are any problems with the PTN, the FAB will turn red, and clicking it will display the error message(s).

-The **share** menu in the top-right corner allows you to share the current PTN as a URL.
+The **share** menu in the upper-right corner allows you to share the current PTN as a URL.
 The PTN is compressed and is always up to date.
 You can also download the current PTN as a **.ptn** file.